kimocoder/qualcomm_android_monitor_mode/README.md

   An update!

-  This method will work OUT-of-the-BOX, it seems someone over at CodeAurora actually has flipped the switch on monitor mode, so the kernel patch isn't really nescessary, only for they on older/inmaintained kernels.
+  This method will work OUT-of-the-BOX, it seems someone over at CodeAurora actually has flipped the switch on monitor mode, so the kernel patch isn't really nescessary, only for they on older/unmaintained kernels.

-  Great news, less dirty tricks, less additions no/less additions to andor mess.
+  Great news, less dirty tricks, less additions no/less additions to vendor mess.
   ```

 <br><br><br>